 How does vision therapy work?

-It uses progressive vision exercises performed under the supervision of your eye care provider.
+It uses progressive vision exercises performed under the supervision of our expertly trained vision therapists.
 Each set of exercises is tailored to meet the individual visual needs of a patient.
 These exercises are done 1-2 times per week in sessions lasting 30 minutes to a full hour.
 The exercises are designed to continue until visual processing problems show improvement.

 What is the purpose of the vision exercises?